DarianGratton/MajorProject/Agent/README.md

 Defines various functions for creating visual graphs and charts.

-Note: the example uses hardcoded vectors, however in a game environment it can be used to graph environment varibles such as reward history.
+Note: The example uses hardcoded vectors, however in a game environment it can be used to graph environment varibles such as reward history.

 Requires Gnuplot 5.2.8.